-- 145. Subject to paragraphs 146, 147 and 148, the credit exposures to assets underlying securities financing transactions (SFTs) booked in the banking book or trading book of AIs should be risk-weighted using the "economic substance" approach as described below, and reported in Divisions B, C and F (if the securities are non-securitization exposures) or Form MA(BS)3(IIId) (if the securities are securitization exposures) as appropriate: - (a) repos of securities where an AI has sold securities under repo agreements, the securities sold should continue to be treated as assets on the balance sheet of the AI, with regulatory capital provided for the credit exposure to the securities (see also sections 75(2), 76(a) and 202(4) and (5) of the Rules); - (b) reverse repos of securities where an AI has acquired securities under reverse repo agreements, no regulatory capital is required for the money paid by the AI;
+- 145. Subject to paragraphs 146, 147 and 148, the credit exposures to assets underlying securities financing transactions (SFTs) booked in the banking book or trading book of AIs should be risk-weighted using the "economic substance" approach as described below, and reported in Divisions B, C and F (if the securities are non-securitization exposures) or Form MA(BS)3(IIId) (if the securities are securitization exposures) as appropriate: - (a) repos of securities where an AI has sold securities under repo agreements, the securities sold should continue to be treated as assets on the balance sheet of the AI, with regulatory capital provided for the credit exposure to the securities (see also sections 75(2), 76(2)(a) and 202(4) and (5) of the Rules);

-- (c) securities lending the treatment is similar to that of repo transactions.
-The securities lent should continue to remain as assets on the balance sheet of the AI, with regulatory capital provided for the credit exposure to the securities (see also sections 75(2), 76(a) and 202(4) and (5) of the Rules); and - (d) securities borrowing where the collateral provided is not cash but securities, those securities should continue to remain as assets on the balance sheet of the AI, with regulatory capital provided for the credit exposure to those securities (see also sections 75(4)(b), 76(b) and 202(4) and (5) of the Rules). - 146.
+- (b) reverse repos of securities where an AI has acquired securities under reverse repo agreements, no regulatory capital is required for the money paid by the AI; - (c) securities lending the treatment is similar to that of repo transactions.
+The securities lent should continue to remain as assets on the balance sheet of the AI, with regulatory capital provided for the credit exposure to the securities (see also sections 75(2), 76(2)(a) and 202(4) and (5) of the Rules); and - (d) securities borrowing where the collateral provided is not cash but securities, those securities should continue to remain as assets on the balance sheet of the AI, with regulatory capital provided for the credit exposure to those securities (see also sections 75(4)(b), 76(2)(b) and 202(4) and (5) of the Rules). - 146.
 If the securities underlying the SFTs are securitization issues, the AI should determine the risk-weight attributable to the securities in accordance with Part 7 of the Rules (see also section 75(5) of the Rules) and report the securities in Form MA(BS)3(IIId) accordingly. - 147.
-Where an AI applies section 75 of the Rules to an SFT booked in its banking book, the AI must determine the risk-weight to be allocated to its exposure under the SFT in accordance with- - (a) the risk-weight function for corporate, sovereign and bank exposures; - (b) the risk-weight function for retail exposures; or - (c) the market-based approach or the PD/LGD approach for equity exposures, - as the case may be, according to the nature of the asset underlying the SFT, and, where applicable, the IRB class within which the issuer of the asset falls. - An exposure of an AI to the asset underlying a specified SFT as defined in section 76(2) of the Rules is an exposure subject to the requirements of Part 8 of the Rules instead. - 149.
-Subject to paragraph 150, the default risk exposures in respect of SFTs (including centrally cleared trades that are treated as bilateral trades) booked in the banking book or trading book of AIs and the associated risk-weighted amount are determined in the following manner: - (a) AIs with the MA's approval to use the IMM(CCR) approach to calculate the default risk exposures in respect of SFTs (and also any LST arising from those transactions where covered by the IMM(CCR) approval) should report the exposures in Form IRB\OBSD\IMM.
-The instructions set out in paragraphs 183 to 186 on the use of the IMM(CCR) approach in respect of derivative contracts apply to SFTs (see also sections 202(2) and 76A(2) of the Rules); - (b) AIs that do not have an IMM(CCR) approval to calculate the default risk exposures in respect of SFTs should calculate the exposures as follows and report the exposures in Form IRB\OBSD\N\IMM: - (i) repos of securities the AI must treat the securities sold as if they were an on-balance sheet exposure to the counterparty concerned secured on the money received by the AI, and, accordingly, calculate the risk-weighted amount of the AI's default risk exposure in respect of the transaction taking into account the credit risk mitigating (CRM) effect of the collateral (see also sections 202(1) and (3) and 76A(4) of the Rules);
+Where an AI applies section 75 of the Rules to an SFT booked in its banking book, the AI must determine the risk-weight to be allocated to its exposure under the SFT in accordance with- - (a) the risk-weight function for corporate, sovereign and bank exposures; - (b) the risk-weight function for retail exposures; or - (c) the market-based approach or the PD/LGD approach for equity exposures, - as the case may be, according to the nature of the asset underlying the SFT, and, where applicable, the IRB class within which the issuer of the asset falls. - 148.
+An exposure of an AI to the asset underlying a specified SFT as defined in section 76(2) of the Rules is an exposure subject to the requirements of Part 8 of the Rules instead. - 149.
+Subject to paragraph 150, the default risk exposures in respect of SFTs (including centrally cleared trades that are treated as bilateral trades) booked in the banking book or trading book of AIs and the associated risk-weighted amount are determined in the following manner: - (a) Als with the MA's approval to use the IMM(CCR) approach to calculate the default risk exposures in respect of SFTs (and also any LST arising from those transactions where covered by the IMM(CCR) approval) should report the exposures in Form IRB\OBSD\IMM.
+The instructions set out in paragraphs 174 to 177 on the use of the IMM(CCR) approach in respect of derivative contracts apply to SFTs (see also section 202(2) of the Rules); - (b) AIs that do not have an IMM(CCR) approval to calculate the default risk exposures in respect of SFTs should calculate the exposures in accordance with